speech-clarin-pl/clarin-pl-app/README.md

-This project is written in React js with the usage of [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is written in React with the usage of [Create React App](https://github.com/facebookincubator/create-react-app).
 It is the view of new speech proccessing platform, developed as a part of CLARIN project.
-The current deployment of this platform is available at [https://mowa.clarin-pl.eu:8433/](https://mowa.clarin-pl.eu:8433/).
-This is the beta version of the new platform.
-The previous platform is available at [https://mowa.clarin-pl.eu/](https://mowa.clarin-pl.eu/).
-All features are intended to be developed here.
-Any suggestions and comment are welcomed.
+The current deployment of this platform is available at [https://mowa.clarin-pl](https://mowa.clarin-pl).

 ## How to run the app
 In order to run the app, clone the repo and: